 First week of class 100% of tuition

-Second week of class 90% of tuition
+Second week of class 80% of tuition

-Third week of class 70% of tuition

-Fourth week of class 60% of tuition
+Third week of class 60% of tuition

-Fifth week of class 50% of tuition
+Fourth week of class 50% of tuition

-After the Sixth week 0% of tuition
+After the fifth week of class 0% of tuition

 According to the provisions of the Higher Education Opportunity (HEOA) of 2008, the refund calculation for students receiving Title IV funds are based on the number of days attended during the term.
 The portion of federal loans and grants the student earned is calculated on a percentage basis comparing the total number of calendar days in the semester to the number of days completed before the withdrawal.
 Once the 60 percent point of the enrollment period has lapsed, the student has earned 100 percent of the Title IV aid.
 The return of these funds may result in a balance due to the Academy and/or the federal government.
 Semester fees are non-refundable.